wrapperband/Tame-Mossley-FloodRisk/README.md

 ### Method

+In line with Open Condition Monitoring an analysis of publically available River Gauge information was performed.
+[Ref22 : OCM ];[Ref23 :  Maintenance Techniques and Analysis]

 Gauge data for Mossley Tame river was obtained from :   [Ref1] : riverlevels.uk

-This data contains an average level for the day and a maximum and minimum level for the day.
+This data contains an average river level for the day and a maximum and minimum level for the day.

 The Flood data for 17/3/2019 raw data was obtained Government flood warning information service.
 [Ref2]